toddaustin/css-team-project-2/q.md

 #&lt;q&gt;
 *the &lt;q&gt; tag represents the HTML quote element.*

-Write a description here.
-Provide an overview of what the reference entry is, how it's used, it's significance, or how it's commonly used.

 The html element `<q>` is used for short, inline quotations.
 When modern browsers encounter the `<q>` element, they will insert quotation marks around the content inbetween the `<q>` tags.
 For example: <q>This is an example of the &lt;q&gt; element</q>

 ## Syntax